Originally published on: June 25th, 2020. Last modified on May 25th, 2021

 - Drink plenty of fluids and take regular exercise, but avoid anything too vigorous, ensure your catheter is well supported before any exercise.

-- It is recommended that 5 pieces of fruit or vegetables are eaten per day to promote health and maintain a healthy bowel.
+- It is recommended that 5 pieces of fruit or vegetables are eaten per day to promote health and maintain a healthy system.